BrowserStackCE/browserstack-examples-cucumber-junit5/README.md

 ## About the tests in this repository

-This repository contains the following #{ Selenium test / Cypress / Puppeteer / Other } tests:
+This repository contains the following Selenium tests:

 | Module   | Test name                          | Description |
   | ---   | ---                                   | --- |